stanfish/leetcode-downloader/README.md

 # LeetCode Downloader

-Download your accepted submissions and questions from LeetCode!
+Download your accepted submissions and questions from LeetCode

 This repo refers to [noootown/leetcode-downloader](https://github.com/noootown/leetcode-downloader) with some fixes, graphql endpoint update and eslint.